 Owning a home is a huge commitment and can be a large expense (that pays off well in the long run), especially in the case of surprise emergency repairs.
-What is one to do if a pipe unexpectedly busts in your home?
+What is one to do if a pipe unexpectedly bursts in your home?

 A burst water pipe can cause serious damage if not quickly and properly cleaned.
 Burst pipes typically can occur during extreme cold especially if the pipes or hose bib is exposed to the colder weather and given much of a chance to freeze the water enough to expand and damage pipes.
-The first thing you need to do when you have leaks to get the water turned off as soon as possible.
+The first thing you need to do when you have leaked to get the water turned off as soon as possible.
 The stop tap/main water shut off will be found on the main water line entering the home, which is often in the basement or near the water heater in a utility closet.
 Once you have the water turned off, the pipes will have to be drained.
 To drain the pipes, run the cold water on all the faucets, flush each toilet once, and shut off the hot water heater.
 After the hot water system is off, return to each faucet and run the hot water to finish draining.
 The leak will stop when there is no running tap water left.

 If you had a major water incident and wires may be getting wet, as a precaution against shocks, turn off electricity to this portion of the home.